 What we can and can’t do

-Our company motto is “Do the right thing for the right reason.”
+Here at Asia Investigation / China Investigator, our company motto is “Do the right thing for the right reason.”
 When you contact us, the first thing we do is to inquire about the type of information you need so we can figure out the best way to get that information.
 We also ask about the nature of your case, as it is important that we do our investigations for a legitimate business or legal reason.
 In some instances, we politely turn down cases and explain why we can’t help.
 If the reason for the investigation is unclear, underhanded or illegal, we will not get involved.

 Some people contact us with pre-conceived ideas about what they need done.
-For instance, we are often asked to check the phone records or bank records of others and we have to tell those people that checking those private records is illegal in China.
+For instance, we are sometimes asked to check the phone records or bank records of others and we have to tell those people that checking those private records is illegal in China.
 Our business is obtaining information and with our experience we can often recommend other methods to achieve the case goals that are legal, ethical and yet effective.

 We don’t work with “Confidential” clients: